Overview

 This bipartisan legislation is a direct investment in rural America and those in the agriculture industry who drive our economy.
 By expanding markets for agricultural feedstocks and supporting the next generation of biomanufacturing, this legislation will help secure America’s leadership in industrial innovation while creating good-paying jobs in communities across the country.

-Ag Bioeconomy Coalition Spokesperson Robin Bowen
+Ag Bioeconomy Coalition Spokesperson Kent Roberson

 What would be the key benefits of the Ag BIO Act?